Herogi/herogi-wp-plugin/readme.txt

 We welcome contributions from the community!
 If you have any feature requests, bug fixes, or improvements, please submit a pull request on our GitHub repository at [https://github.com/herogi/wordpress-plugin](https://github.com/herogi/wordpress-plugin).

 == Changelog ==

+= v1.1.0 =
+Added support for proxying SDK requests.
+This will help to solve Safari Intelligent Tracking Prevention (ITP) concerns.
+Now user cookies are first party cookies which helps to track safari customers for 3 years.
+Originally it was limited to 7 days.

 = v1.0.0 =
 Initial version upload